5 Common Security Pitfalls in Gaming

-Without sounding too dramatic, for a large portion of the games industry - especially in online gaming - attacks are constant and widespread.
-As with any multi-billion dollar industry where the primary consumers are tech-literate agents with a competitive streak, getting 'one up' on a publisher or games creator is often half the fun for gamers with malicious intent.
+For a large portion of the games industry - especially in online gaming - attacks are constant and widespread.
+As with any multi-billion dollar industry where the primary consumers are tech-literate agents with a competitive streak, getting 'one-up' on a publisher or games creator is often half the fun for gamers with malicious intent.
 That's why it's so important to be aware of the most common ways your game can be attacked.
-Let's look at just a few.

 1. Speed Hacking

 Speed hacking is hugely common in competitive gaming.
 Put in the most basic terms, speed hackers target things like how fast their avatar can move from point A to point B or how long a reload/cooldown time is.
 You don't need to try too hard to imagine what an unfair environment this can create in almost all genres of online or PVP gaming.
 Racing games become unfair to the point of obsolescence.
 Tactical combat and shooter games like Call of Duty or PUBG become a total nightmare in which enemies can change locations in an instant.
 Besides being a breeding ground for one-sided matches, speed hacking flies entirely in the face of fair play.
-It's a real pity when we see this because simple validation checks can eliminate this kind of cheat completely.
+Just simple validation checks can eliminate this kind of cheat completely.

 2. Business Logic Flaws

-For starters, business logic flaws are a massive threat to both fair play and profits generated in-game.
-They occur when players (let's face it, hackers) manipulate a game to allow them to perform functions they wouldn't usually be able to perform, or to get results they wouldn't usually get under normal circumstances.
+Business logic flaws are a massive threat to both fair play and profits generated in-game.
+They occur when players (hackers) manipulate a game to allow them to perform functions they wouldn't usually be able to perform, or to get results they wouldn't usually get under normal circumstances.
 These can include item duplication, executing code to complete the same quest over and over again for increased rewards, level boosting (earning more XP than normal for an action), skipping load or wait times on in-game actions (like grinding), and even scamming other players when it comes to trading items.
 Hacks like this are usually performed by exploiting a flaw programmed into the process flow of a given functionality in a game.